Photojournalist Jason Hoekema

 A 33-year-old Army Combat Veteran with over 13 years of combined professional work experience, including nearly 9 years of active duty service.
 Now an award-winning photojournalist currently serving the bi-lingual population in the deep South Texas Rio Grande Valley.
 Summa Cum Laude graduate with a Bachelors of Arts in Journalism from Ashford University.
 Currently looking for new career opportunities as a staff photojournalist for a large-distribution publication or wire service.

 Photojournalist, The Brownsville Herald February 2016 – Present

-· Developed compelling visuals for major national news developments on border security, immigration, politics, and the Zika Virus.
+- Contributor of widely-disseminated AP images on major national news developments regarding border security, immigration, politics, and the Zika Virus.

 Staff Photographer, Valley Morning Star July 2015 – October 2015